coderdj/redax/README.md

 # REDAX
 D. Coderre, 2018.
-See license in LICENSE file.
+Please see license in LICENSE file.

 ## Prerequisites